Library prosa.analysis.facts.model.rbf

 Qed.

-Using lemma sum_of_jobs_le_sum_rbf, we prove that the workload of higher-or-equal priority jobs (w.r.t. task tsk) is no larger than the total request-bound function of higher-or-equal priority tasks.
+A simple consequence of lemma hep_workload_le_total_hep_rbf is that the workload of higher-or-equal priority jobs is bounded by the total request-bound function.

 Proof.